 This folder contains several files:

 Energy_profile.gnu: is an energy diagram with the relevant paths in gnuplot format.
-If you change the value of ImpPaths in the kinetics section, you will incorporate/remove some pathways.
+If you change the value of ImpPaths in the kinetics section(see "Advanced users"), you will incorporate/remove some pathways.

 MINinfo: contains information of the minima: